The Homeless Writers Project

 Tammy Kling, an author of more than 50 books encouraged him to write.
 “I teach writing classes to the homeless.
 The main reason is writing helps you heal,” she said.

 Peavy pulled up a chapter from his book on his laptop and started to read.
-“My most vivid memory as a child when when my mom and dad had gotten divorced,” he read.
+“My most vivid memory as a child when my mom and dad had gotten divorced,” he read.

 Peavy called his book, “The Secret to Overcoming Addiction.”